nortikin/sverchok/docs/Unit_01/lesson_03.rst

 **What do we know about Grids?**

-For simplicity let's take a subdivided `Plane` as our template.
+For simplicity let's take a subdivided ``Plane`` as our template.
 We know it's flat and therefore the 3rd dimension (z) will be constant.
-We can either have a uniformly subdivided Plane or allow for x and y to be divided separately.
-A separate XY division is a little bit more interesting, let's go with that.
+We will allow for ``x`` and ``y`` to be divided separately, this is a little bit more interesting.

 .. image:: https://cloud.githubusercontent.com/assets/619340/5506680/c59524c6-879c-11e4-8f64-53e4b83b05a8.png

 **Where to start?**

-For non trivial objects we often use a notepad (yes, actual paper -- or blender Greasepencil etc) to draw a simplified version of what we want to accomplish.
+Starting out we often use a notepad (yes, actual paper -- or blender Greasepencil etc) to draw a simplified version of what we want to accomplish.
 On a drawing we can easily name and point to properties, see relationships, and even solve problems in advance.

-I chose a Grid because it has only a few properties: `X Side Length, Y Side Length, X num subdivs, Y num subdivs`.
+I chose a Grid because it has only a few properties:

+- X Side Length
+- Y Side Length
+- X num subdivs
+- Y num subdivs

 These properies can be exposed in several ways.
 You could expose the number of divisions (edges) per side, or the amount of vertices per side.
 1 geometric property, but two ways of looking at it.

 .. image:: https://cloud.githubusercontent.com/assets/619340/5514705/5b6766a8-8847-11e4-8812-76916faece52.png